Courses & Internships

 Monday afternoon leadership seminars offered by the Washington Center.

-We expect you to complete an academic course scheduled for one evening a week, attend the Simpson-Mineta Leaders lecture series and complete all academic portfolio requirements.
+We expect you to complete one academic course that you will choose from The TWC Course Guide.
+Students will log onto the TWC website and make their course selection.
+Students are also expected to attend the Simpson-Mineta Leaders lecture series and complete all academic portfolio requirements.

 |CC 499||Internship in Communication Studies||8 credits|